InnoboticsSRL/combofox_simulation/README.md

 # ComboFox Simulation

 This workspace has been developed and tested on `ros2 humble`.
+This repo is no longer maintained so it should be used as is.

 ## Local setup and compile